superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

             return reranked_posts
 ```

 The implementation is relatively straightforward.
-We create a list of pairs between the cleaned query and all the retrieved posts.
+For each retrieved post, we create a pair consisting of the (cleaned) query and the text of the post.
+We do this for all retrieved posts, resulting in a list of pairs.

-Afterward, we call a `cross-encoder/ms-marco-MiniLM-L-6-v2` model (from sentence-transformers) to give the retrieved posts their rerank score.
-Based on the rerank score, we sort the posts in descending order.
+Next, we call a `cross-encoder/ms-marco-MiniLM-L-6-v2` model (from sentence-transformers) to give the retrieved posts their rerank score.
+We then sort the posts in descending order, based on their rerank score.

-You might have noticed the following piece of code in the `search()` method:
+You may have noticed and wondered about the following piece of code in the `search()` method:

 ```python
 if self._cross_encoder_model: